magnusrodseth/disaster-tweets/assignment-2/README.md

 We clean the tweets like the current pipeline.

-**Word Embeddings with Word2Vec:**
+**Feature extraction using Word2Vec:**

 Instead of using tf-idf vectorization, we use Word2Vec to generate word embeddings for each tweet.
-This is a more sophisticated approach that capture the semantic meaning of words.

 We will first pre-trained a Word2Vec model on a large document corpus using the `gensim`-library.
 Then, we will use the pre-trained model to generate embeddings for each tweet in our dataset.

-**Training a Random Forest Classifier:**
+**Modelling using a Random Forest Classifier:**

 Train a Random Forest classifier on the Word2Vec embeddings from the training set.
-Fine-tune the hyperparameters of the classifier to achieve the best possible performance.

 **Evaluation:**
 Use the trained Random Forest model to classify tweets in the test set.
 Evaluate the model's performance using F1-score.
+Fine-tune the hyperparameters of the classifier using grid search to achieve the best possible performance.